Temporary Protected Status for Venezuelans

 What is Temporary Protected Status?

 Temporary Protected Status (TPS) can be designated by the Secretary of Homeland Security for countries whose conditions temporarily prevent their citizens from returning safely from the United States.
 TPS works to prevent eligible groups from being removed from the United States or detained by the DHS based on their immigration status.
 It can also be used to obtain employment authorization and sometimes travel authorization.
+The TPS attorneys at Novo Legal can help you navigate this process.

 Venezuela Has Been Granted Temporary Protected Status